sychan/kb_sdk_docs/source/references/troubleshooting.rst

 My Docker container ran out of memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is perhaps the hardest to debug because it occurs during a run, and dies (almost) silently.
+This is perhaps the hardest to debug because it occurs during a run and dies (almost) silently.
 It will typically occur when handling (multiple) large workspace objects such as plant genomes.
 One way to figure out that it has happened is that the keyword "Killed" is printed.